Post

 In Gazpacho we landed 59 commits for Eventlet removal which shows that we upped our game compared to Flamingo where this number was 39.

-Instead it make sense to look the files that are importing Eventlet:
+Instead it makes sense to look at the files that are importing Eventlet:

 1